 Physics Bathymetry Shelf sea south of Ireland, limited to the west by the slope of the Porcupine seabight and the Goban Spur.
 Circulation Along the shelf edge, there is a poleward flowing 'slope current'; on the shelf a weaker current flows north from Brittany across the mouth of the English Channel.
 Thermal stratification and tidal mixing generates the Irish coastal current which runs westwards in the Celtic Sea and northwards along the west coast of Ireland.
 Several rivers discharge freshwater into the ecoregion and influence the circulation patterns.
 These are notably the River Loire, the Severn and the Irish rivers Lee and Blackwater.
 Fronts The Irish Shelf Front is located to the south and west of Ireland (at c.
-11°W), and consists of a tidal mixing front existing all year-round.
+11W), and consists of a tidal mixing front existing all year-round.
 On the shelf, there are the Ushant Front in the English Channel and the Celtic Sea front at the southern entrance to the Irish Sea.
-Temperature Sea surface temperatures measured in coastal stations northwest of Ireland since the 1960s show a trend of sustained positive temperature anomalies from 1990.
-An offshore weather buoy maintained off the southwest coast of Ireland (51.22°N 10.55°W) since mid 2002, indicated that 2003 and 2005 had the warmest summer temperatures of the record while 2007 saw the warmest winter temperatures.
-Temperatures in 2008 started above the time-series mean (2003-2008) until April and from July onwards, temperatures remained well below the time -series mean (WGOH 2009).
-Biology , , , , , , , , , , , , , , , , , , , Phytoplankton Productivity is reasonably high on the shelf with a rapid decrease west of the shelf break.
+Temperature Sea surface temperatures measured in coastal stations northwest of Ireland since the 1960s show a trend of sustained positive temperature anomalies from 1990 with a decrease in the last year (see figure).
+Temperature variations correspond closely to the Atlantic Multidecadal Oscillation (AMO) (ICES, 2010).
+An offshore weather buoy maintained off the southwest coast of Ireland (51.22N 10.55W) since mid 2002, indicated that te mperatures in 2009 started below the time-series mean (2003-2009), remained generally below the time series mean in August and September and similar to the time series mean for the remainder of the year (see figure, ICES, 2010).
+Biology Phytoplankton Productivity is reasonably high on the shelf with a rapid decrease west of the shelf break.
 Continuous Plankton Recorder (CPR) data suggests a steady increase in phytoplankton over at least the last 20 years.
 Toxic algal blooms occur around Irish coasts esp. along the southwest of Ireland.
 Zooplankton CPR data suggest an overall decline in the abundance of zooplankton in recent years.
 Calanus abundance is now below the long term mean.
 Benthos, larger invertebrate, biogenic habitats The major commercial invertebrate species is Norway lobster (Nephrops norvegicus).
 Two epibenthic assemblages predominate in the Celtic Sea: one along the shelf edge and the slope, dominated by the anemone Actinauge richardi and a more widely distributed assemblage on the continental shelf, dominated by Pagurus prideaux and other mobile invertebrates (shrimps and echinoderms).
 Fish Community The area is a spawning area for key migratory fish species, notably mackerel Scomber scombrus and horse mackerel Trachurus trachurus .
 On the continental shelf the main pelagic species are herring Clupea harengus , sardine Sardina pilchardus and sprat Sprattus sprattus .
 The groundfish community consists of over a hundred species with the most abundant 25 making up 99% of the total biomass.
 Surveys revealed a downward trend in the biomass and abundance of cod, whiting and hake.
-Birds, Mammals & Elasmobranchs Basking shark (Cetorhinus maximus) is seen throughout the area but the stock seems to be severely depleted.
+Basking shark (Cetorhinus maximus) is seen throughout the area but the stock seems to be severely depleted.
 Blue sharks (Prionace glauca) are found during the summer.
-The Harbour porpoise Phocoena phocoena is the most numerous cetacean in the region.
+Birds & Mammals The Harbour porpoise Phocoena phocoena is the most numerous cetacean in the region.
 Bottlenosed dolphins (Tursiops truncates) occur in large numbers while the common dolphin (Delphinus delphis) is also widely distributed in the area.
 White-beaked dolphin and White-sided dolphin (Lagenorhynchus albirostris and L. acutus) occur over much of the shelf area.
 Grey seals (Halichoerus grypus) are common in many parts of the area.
 Petrels (fulmar and storm-petrel) dominate the seabird populations in the west of Ireland and Celtic Sea region but there are also large breeding colonies of kittiwake, guillemot and gannet.